kytrinyx/problem-specifications/exercises/gigasecond/introduction.md

 And if we ever colonize Mars or some other planet, it's going to get even messier.
 If someone says "year" do they mean Earth-year or Mars-year?

-Instead, we could standardize on the metric system, and count everything in seconds.
+Instead, we could standardize on the metric system, and count everything in seconds:

-A recipe might explain that you need to let the brownies cook in the oven for two kiloseconds (that's two thousand seconds).
+- A food recipe might explain that you need to let the brownies cook in the oven for two kiloseconds (that's two thousand seconds).

-Perhaps you and your family would travel to somewhere exotic for two megaseconds (that's two million seconds).
+- Perhaps you and your family would travel to somewhere exotic for two megaseconds (that's two million seconds).

-And if you and your spouse were married for _a thousand million_ seconds, you would celebrate your one gigasecond anniversary.
+- And if you and your spouse were married for _a thousand million_ seconds, you would celebrate your one gigasecond anniversary.

 ```exercism/note
 The author Vernor Vinge uses the metric system as the basis for time measurements in his science fiction novel, "A Deepness in the Sky".